Gian Carlo Menotti: Early life and education: 1911–1933

-Born in Cadegliano-Viconago, Italy, near Lake Maggiore and the Swiss border, Menotti was the sixth of ten children of Alfonso and Ines Menotti.
+Born in Cadegliano-Viconago, Italy, near Lake Lugano and the Swiss border, Menotti was the sixth of ten children of Alfonso and Ines Menotti.
 His father was a businessman and his mother a talented amateur musician.
 The family was financially prosperous with his father and uncle jointly operating a coffee exporting firm in Colombia.
 He learned to play the organ from his eccentric aunt LiLine Bianchini, who experienced religious hallucinations.
 He was deeply religious in his youth, and was greatly influenced by his parish priest Don Rimoldi.

-Menotti's mother was highly influential in his musical development and sent all of her children to music lessons in the piano, violin, and cello.
+Menotti's mother, who was highly influential in his musical development, sent all of her children to music lessons in the piano, violin, and cello.
 The family performed chamber music together, and with other musicians in the community in evenings hosted in the Menotti household.

-Gian Carlo began writing songs when he was seven years old, and at eleven wrote both the libretto and music for his first opera, The Death of Pierrot.
-This work was performed as a home puppet show, a passion that occupied Gian Carlo's youth after he was introduced to the art from his older brother Pier Antonio.
+A child prodigy, Gian Carlo began writing compositions when he was seven years old, and at eleven wrote both the libretto and music for his first opera, The Death of Pierrot.
+This work was performed as a home puppet show, a passion that occupied Gian Carlo's youth after he was introduced to the art by his older brother Pier Antonio.
 He began his formal musical training at the Milan Conservatory in 1924 at the age of 13.
-He spent three years studying at the conservatory during which time he frequently attended operas at La Scala which cemented his lifetime love for the artform.
+While at the conservatory, Menotti wrote his second childhood opera, The Little Mermaid.
+He spent three years studying at the conservatory, during which time he frequently attended operas at La Scala, which cemented his lifetime love for the artform.

 At the age of 17, Menotti's life was dramatically altered by the death of his father.
 Following her husband's death, Ines Menotti and Gian Carlo moved to Colombia in a futile attempt to salvage the family's coffee business.
 In 1928 she enrolled him at Philadelphia's Curtis Institute of Music before returning to Italy.
-Armed with a letter of introduction from the wife of Arturo Toscanini, Gian Carlo studied composition at Curtis under Rosario Scalero.
-In 1928, he met fellow Curtis schoolmate Samuel Barber, who became his partner in life as well as in their shared profession.
+Armed with a letter of introduction from the wife of Arturo Toscanini, the teenager Gian Carlo studied composition at Curtis under Rosario Scalero.
+That same year, he met fellow Curtis schoolmate Samuel Barber, who became his partner in life as well as in their shared profession.
 As a student, Menotti spent much of his time with the Barber family in West Chester, Pennsylvania, and the two also spent several summer breaks in Europe attending opera performances in Vienna and in Italy while studying at Curtis.